munificent/craftinginterpreters/book/calls-and-functions.md

 it means there was some compile-time error which the compiler has already reported.
 In that case, we bail out since we can't run anything.

-Otherwise, we prepare an initial CallFrame to execute the new function's code.
-We point to the function, initialize frame's the `ip` to point to the beginning of the function's bytecode, and set up its stack window to start at the very bottom of the VM's value stack.
+Otherwise, we store the function on the stack and prepare an initial CallFrame to execute its code.
+Now you can see why the compiler sets aside local variable stack slot zero -- that stores the function being called.
+In the new CallFrame, we point to the function, initialize its `ip` to point to the beginning of the function's bytecode, and set up its stack window to start at the very bottom of the VM's value stack.

 This gets the interpreter ready to start executing code.
 After finishing, the VM used to free the hardcoded chunk.
 Now that the ObjFunction owns that code, we